Jesuit Missions amongst the Huron: Christianity and Wendat’s Social Weakening

 Engraving of the Huron Feast of the Dead.

 Many of them think we have two souls, both of them being divisible and material, and yet both reasonable.
 One of them separates itself from the body at death yet remains in the cemetery until the Feast of the Dead, after which it either changes into a dove, or according to a common belief, it goes away at once to the village of souls.
 The other is more attached to the body and, in a sense, provides information to the corpse.
 It remains in the grave after the feast and never leaves, unless someone bears it again as a child.

-The Feast combined notions of Huron spirituality, the life of souls, and a community engaged in life, death, and reproduction.
+The Feast combined notions of Wendat spirituality, the life of souls, and a community engaged in life, death, and reproduction.
 The Christian refusal to participate in key community rituals such as this was a direct threat to traditional spiritual and physical unity.

 Religion and Illness

-Physical violence, the widespread dispersal of the remaining people, and waves of Old World diseases such as smallpox, influenza, and measles, to which the native populations had no built-up immunity, meant that the Huron population was heavily afflicted.
-When these epidemics struck, however, many Huron blamed the Jesuits.
+Physical violence, the widespread dispersal of the remaining people, and waves of Old World diseases such as smallpox, influenza, and measles, to which the native populations had no built-up immunity, meant that the Wendat population was heavily afflicted.
+When these epidemics struck, however, many Wendat blamed the Jesuits.

 Within the religious context, the Jesuits had found themselves in competition with native spiritual leaders, and so often presented themselves as shamans capable of influencing human health through prayer.
 Aboriginal conceptions of shamanistic power were ambivalent and it was believed that shamans were capable of doing both good and ill.
-As a result, the Huron easily attributed their boons as well as their problems of disease, illness, and death to the Jesuit presence.
+As a result, the Wendat easily attributed their boons as well as their problems of disease, illness, and death to the Jesuit presence.

-Many Huron were particularly suspicious of the rite of baptism.
+Many Wendat were particularly suspicious of the rite of baptism.
 The Jesuits frequently performed surreptitious baptisms on ailing and dying infants, in the belief that these children would be sent to heaven since they did not have the time to sin.
 Similarly, deathbed baptisms became common during these times of widespread disease.
-But the Huron interpreted baptism as a sinister piece of sorcery that marked an individual for death.
-Resistance to the Jesuit missions grew as the Huron took repeated blows to their population and their political, social, cultural, and religious heritage.
+But the Wendat interpreted baptism as a sinister piece of sorcery that marked an individual for death.
+Resistance to the Jesuit missions grew as the Wendat took repeated blows to their population and their political, social, cultural, and religious heritage.